tensorpudding/cosc3380-group4-themepark/README.md

 * Install Docker Engine, Docker for Windows, or Docker for Mac
 * Verify that Docker is running and that it has been allocated at least 2 GB of RAM
 * In a terminal or command prompt, run `docker pull mcr.microsoft.com/mssql/server:2019-latest` to fetch the latest updated version of SQL Server 2019.
-* Run `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest` to quickly create a new container running Microsoft SQL Server 2019 MAYBE ELABORATE?
+* Run `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest` to quickly create a new container running Microsoft SQL Server 2019

 Further documentation regarding running Microsoft SQL Server 2019 on Docker can be found on [DockerHub](https://hub.docker.com/_/microsoft-mssql-server)